taliacotton/holler/privacy.md

 * to address technical issues;

-* to enforce this Privacy Statement and any other terms that you have agreed to, including to protect the rights, property, or safety of Emogi, its users, or any other person, or the copyright-protected content of the Services.
+* to enforce this Privacy Statement and any other terms that you have agreed to, including to protect the rights, property, or safety of Holler, its users, or any other person, or the copyright-protected content of the Services.

 We may also share aggregated information that does not identify any specific user, device, or partner publicly or with third parties including developers, advertisers, potential partners, or researchers.
 For example, we may disclose statistics that a certain percentage of users of a certain genre of an Application spend a certain number of hours in such Application compared to other applications or statistics regarding engagement with an advertiser’s branded content.